The Healthier Black Elder Center (HBEC) Participant Resource Pool (PRP)

 Michigan Center for Urban African American Research (MCUAAAR)

-The HBEC is the community liason core for the Michigan Center for Urban African American Aging Research.
+The HBEC is the community liaison core for the Michigan Center for Urban African American Aging Research.
 MCUAAAR is a collaborative research and administrative effort based on the campuses of Wayne State University and the University of Michigan.
 It is one of six centers coordinated by the Resource Centers for Minority Aging Research (RCMAR) to empirically investigate and reduce health disparities between minority and non-minority older adults.
 The MCUAAAR is funded by a grant from the National Center on Minority Health and Health Disparities, National Institutes of Health in an effort to:

 - Establish a mechanism for mentoring researchers for careers in research on the health of minority elders